 Individual makers are people who create unique pieces of inventory themselves.
 An example of this would be someone in town who makes knit scarves and hats and sells them to you to then sell in your store.
 This is a great way to ensure your store has one of a kind pieces.
 It also means you’ll have to take the time to find talented makers who create quality items that are on-brand and would appeal to your buyer personas.

 Using wholesalers is a great option if you want to sell products in your store that are already being sold by other stores and online retailers.
 You’ll receive wholesale items directly from the company that makes them for a lower price but you’ll have less say when it comes to your selling margins, as the wholesaler will have control over them.
+It can be hard to find trustworthy wholesalers at first, so you might try wholesale-specific marketplaces like Faire to discover brands and then order from them regularly.

 8. Create Store Policies and Procedures